stuartsessions/verademo-app-docker/README.md

 ```
 This will use the base image `mysql:5.7`and start a brand new mysql container.
 It copies over a few things, like the database schema for the database and a mysql.cnf file to run on localhost.
 The container will be started with an open port on 3306.
 Once started you should have a running mysql database at YOUR-LOCAL-IP:3306.
-The mysql root user has the password `root`, the database for the web app and API is using a user called `blab`with password `z2^E6J4$;u;d`, note the doubel `$` one is used to XXXX the second.
+The mysql root user has the password `root`, the database for the web app and API is using a user called `blab`with password `z2^E6J4$;u;d`, note the double `$` one is used to mask the second.
 The real password is only with one `$`.
 The mysql start will create 2 new folders on your harddisk to store the mysql data.
 They are `/mysql/` and `/mysql-dump/`.

 ## Manual changes to be done
-Only one manual changes is requires to run this correctly on your local machine.
+Only one manual change is required to run this correctly on your local machine.

-The IP the API is running on has to be changed at `/verademo-api/config/db.config.js`, it still refelcts the IP my local machine was running on.
+The IP the API is running on has to be changed at `/verademo-api/config/db.config.js`, it still reflects the IP my local machine was running on.
 The API should not run on `localhost` as you won't be able to scan with dynamic API scanning (https://docs.veracode.com/r/Using_Veracode_Dynamic_Analysis) and the ISM (https://docs.veracode.com/r/c_using_ism) in that case.
 ```
 const { createPool } = require("mysql");
 const db = createPool({